-As US law professor Peter Moskos recently pointed out in his book In Defense of Flogging, the notion that imprisoning someone in a cell is somehow more humane subjecting them to brief but intense bodily pain is a collective cultural fiction.
+As US law professor Peter Moskos recently pointed out in his book In Defense of Flogging, the notion that imprisoning someone in a cell is somehow more humane than subjecting them to brief but intense bodily pain is a collective cultural fiction.
 And it is totally belied by the reality of prison-life in America.
 Even societies in which vicious corporal punishment was common, notes Moskos, "rarely if ever placed a human being in a cell for punishment."
-"Consequently," he concludes, "that we accept prisons as normal is a historical oddity."77 And incarceration in the general population of a US prison is mild treatment compared to placement in solitary confinement, a common practice in US prisons. nineteenth-century American penitentiaries discovered, solitary confinement causes dramatic and often irreparable psychological In 2011, the United damage.

-Nations Special Rapporteur on torture concluded that just fifteen days in solitary confinement "constitutes torture or cruel, inhuman or degrading treatment or punishment," and after that period irreversible psychological damage can occur.
+"Consequently," he concludes, "that we accept prisons as normal is a historical oddity."
+And incarceration in the general population of a US prison is mild treatment compared to placement in solitary confinement, a common practice in US prisons.
+As nineteenth-century American penitentiaries discovered, solitary confinement causes dramatic and often irreparable psychological damage.
+In 2011, the United Nations Special Rapporteur on torture concluded that just fifteen days in solitary confinement "constitutes torture or cruel, inhuman or degrading treatment or punishment," and after that period irreversible psychological damage can occur.

-The profound failings of the US prison system further indict it as a and unusual cruel form punishment.
+The profound failings of the US prison system further indict it as a cruel and unusual form of punishment.
 First, prisons in the US have totally failed to reform those sent there, which is not surprising considering convicts are placed not around positive role models but around other criminals in an environment where 5% of prisoners say they had been sexually assaulted just within the previous year and in which drug use is rampant.
 The result is that the US has by far the highest population of prisoners in the world and the second highest per capita.

 Second, US prisons are cruel and unusual in that they destroy and atomize communities.
-As Anne-Marie Cusac points out, prior to the penitentiary movement, corporal punishment or humiliation was carried out in public, often in the town square.
-Criminals might be publically humiliated, but such public pain "understands criminals"
+As Anne-Marie Cusac points out, prior to the penitentiary